awsdocs/aws-proton-user-guide/doc_source/resources.md

 ### Create tags using the console and CLI<a name="console-tags"></a>

-When you create an AWS Proton resource using the console, you're given the opportunity to create customer managed tags either on the first or second page of the create procedure as shown in the following console snapshot\. choose **Add new tag**, enter the key and value and proceed\.
+When you create an AWS Proton resource using the console, you're given the opportunity to create customer managed tags either on the first or second page of the create procedure as shown in the following console snapshot\.
+Choose **Add new tag**, enter the key and value and proceed\.

 ![\[A snapshot of the console create tag interface.\]](http://docs.aws.amazon.com/proton/latest/userguide/images/tag-create.PNG)